Helping your high school student plan for college can feel overwhelming.

-There are many great resources out there to help navigate the college process.
-Definitely make sure of all the online information to be google searched, but good old fashioned books can also be life savers.
-Below you will find some of the best college planning books for high schoolers.
+There are many great resources out there to help navigate the college process and many online resources, but good old-fashioned books can also be life savers.

-So, whether your high school student hasn’t even begun to consider where they might want to go to college and needs to begin researching schools or whether they’ve known since Kindergarten and now it’s just a matter of getting or figuring out to pay for it, you’ll find the answers you’re looking for in one of these books, guaranteed
+So, whether your high school senior hasn’t even started to consider where they might want to go to college and needs to begin researching schools or known since kindergarten and now it’s just a matter of getting or figuring out to pay for it, you’ll find the answers you’re looking for in one of these books.

 Not sure where to start?
 This book explains the basics, and then moves into detailed information that you may not need right away, but probably will use later.
 It has handy reference pages containing checklists, testing rules, calendars, admissions statistics, college degree levels, and websites to use.
 Consider this the help you need to go from overwhelm to organized and on track to help your high schooler find and get into the college of their dreams.

-There are many college guide books out there, but counselors and other experts in the field will tell you that this is really the one you want.
-It provides information on more than 350 schools and gives an insider perspective with quotes from real students and other information you won’t find on college websites.
+There are many college guides out there, but counselors and other experts in the field will tell you that this one written by Edward Fiske is the one you want.
+It provides information and profiles on more than 350 schools and gives an insider perspective with quotes from real students and other insights you won’t find on college websites.
 It is fully updated and expanded every year and is widely regarded as one of the most helpful, honest, and straightforward guides that parents and high school students can rely on to help them make one of life’s most important decisions.

 Applying to colleges is stressful, but this book helps make it just a little bit easier!
 This book answers and guides you along the admission process.
 It provides you with tips for how to stand out to colleges and is written by a team of counselors, advisors, and even deans of admission with experience.